Timing The Market Or Time In The Market? An Experiment

 - Laura wants to buy the unloved, and only purchases stocks at most once monthly if the stock is trading within 10% of its 52-week low.
 If the stock is trading higher than this, she holds onto the cash to deploy at the next available opportunity.

-- Valerie considers herself a value investor, and only purchases stocks once a month if the stock is trading below "intrinsic value", which she determines using a mean-reversion analysis over the preceding 5-years.
+- Valerie considers herself a value investor, and only purchases stocks once a month if the stock is trading below "intrinsic value", which she determines using a mean-reversion analysis over the preceding 5 years.
 As with Harry and Laura, Valerie holds onto any undeployed cash to use at the next available opportunity.

 Other than Dan, each other investor decides each month whether to deploy cash to buy any particular stock based upon their above criteria; if the stock isn't purchased, then the $1,000 for the month is rolled over for future purchases.
 At the first next available opportunity for purchasing a stock, all the rolled-over cash is immediately put to work.
 So, if Laura, for example, with her "buy low" strategy, had last purchased 3M (MMM) in 2009 after the financial crisis, it might be another couple years before she put her cash to use again in 2011 (when she would have accumulated about $22,000 in her brokerage account as dry powder).
 Without knowing the individual companies they invested in, which investor has come out on top as of October 2017?